Nationwide has established a range of partnerships with organisations to address the technology skills shortage the UK is facing.

 Swindon and Wiltshire Institute of Technology (IoT)

 Institutes of Technology (IoTs) are a key part of the skills revolution already underway in this country, helping to meet the productivity and social mobility challenges set out as part of the Government’s Industrial Strategy – PDF 9.9MB (opens in a new window).
 The IoTs are a key mechanism to support post-coronavirus recovery plans.
-Nationwide has partnered with the Swindon and Wiltshire IoT, 1 of 12 which will open during 2021.
+Nationwide has partnered with the Swindon and Wiltshire IoT.

 The Swindon and Wiltshire IoT is employer led, rather than learner led, which means employers will define what it delivers.
 It will be physically based on the North Star campus site, repurposing existing buildings.
 It will offer a mixture of remote and face-to-face learning to students and aims to bring new career opportunities to the region.